 Parks and squares

-Ashgabat has many parks and open spaces, mainly established in the early years of the Independence and well maintained and expanded thereafter.
-The most important of these parks are: the Botanical Garden, Güneş, Turkmen-Turkish friendship, Independence.
+Ashgabat has many parks and open spaces, mainly established in the early years of Independence and well maintained and expanded The most important are the Botanical Garden, Güneş, Turkmen-Turkish Friendship, and Independence.
 The oldest city park, Ashgabat, was founded in 1887 and is colloquially known as First Park.
-In the center of Ashgabat is the Inspiration Alley, an art-park complex which is a favorite place for many locals.
-The amusement park World of Turkmenbashi Tales is a local equivalent to Disneyland.
+In the center of Ashgabat is the Inspiration Alley, an art park complex that is a favourite place for many locals.
+The amusement park World of Turkmenbashi Tales is a local equivalent of Disneyland.
 Squares: 10 Years of Turkmenistan Independence, Magtymguly, Eternal Flame, Zelili, Chyrchyk, Garashsyzlyk, March 8, Gerogly, Dolphin, 15 years of Independence, Ruhyýet, 10 ýyl Abadançylyk.

 Cinemas.
 Ashgabat has four cinemas.
 In 2011, Aşgabat Cinema, the first 3-D cinema in Turkmenistan, opened in Ashgabat.
-The Watan and Turkmenistan theaters were reconstructed.
+The Watan and Turkmenistan theatres were reconstructed.
 Another cinema is located in the Berkarar Mall.

 Mosques